-All of these doorbells offer improvements over the older and now defunct Ring Doorbell 2, notably that addition of 5GHz Wi-Fi (in addition to 2.4Ghz) and Advanced Motion Detection, which we'll come onto in a second.
+All of these doorbells offer improvements over the older and now-defunct Ring Doorbell 2, notably the addition of 5GHz Wi-Fi (in addition to 2.4Ghz) and Advanced Motion Detection, which we'll come onto in a second.
 That will be useful in homes where there has been an issue getting connectivity between a doorbell and router.

 They also boast support for 1080p Full HD video.

 All of these doorbells are battery-powered like the now discontinued Ring Video Doorbell, Ring Video Doorbell 2 and the still-available Door View Cam.
 There's a removable battery pack that you'll need to charge up via USB every so often.
 Coincidentally, the cheapest battery-powered Ring Doorbell, the Ring Video Doorbell (2nd gen), has to be taken off the wall to be charged - the battery can't be removed.

 The Ring Video Doorbell Wired, Pro, Pro 2 and Elite are also mains powered instead.

 All of Ring's range now includes Advanced Motion Detection (enabling you to choose People Only mode for motion alerts) and a new, adjustable motion zone, called Near Motion Zone.
 This detects motion within 1.5 to 4.5m of the front door, but you really can fine-tune it.